 - Limit saturated fat by eating mostly plant–based foods, choosing low–fat dairy products, and selecting lean meats

-- Eat more sources of omega–3 fats such as fatty fish (salmon, mackerel, herring, and sardines), fish oil, canola oil, flaxseeds, walnuts, and pumpkin seeds
+- Eat more sources of omega–3 fats such as fish (salmon, mackerel, herring, and sardines), fish oil, canola oil, flaxseeds, walnuts, and pumpkin seeds

 How can I make sure I am getting all of the nutrients I need?